josadciw/finalproject/DeadpoolTotalPackage.md

 Use the menu to pick what you want to do (type 1, 2, 3, or 4).

-Note: The script creates files in the same folder where the script is saved.
-It will always ask you before overwriting a file, so it is safe to use.
+Note: If you want to keep your results (like your encrypted messages), the program can save the files right to your desktop.
+It will always ask for your permission first, so it won't save anything unless you say it's okay.

 Maximum effort!